TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_nand_linux_multistage.md

 - DM firmware appimage for **DM R5**
 \endcond

-\cond SOC_AM6A2X
+\cond SOC_AM62AX

+This is a bootloader example, which shows an example of booting Linux on A53 core and RTOS/NORTOS applications on DM R5, MCU R5 and C75 cores.

 The booting is done in 2 stages(2 bootloader applications).
  - The stage1 of the bootloader runs from the HSM RAM.
 It boots MCU R5 with RTOS/NORTOS application and initializes the DDR.
 Then it loads the stage2 of the bootloader to DDR and stats running it.

  - The stage2 of the bootloader boots Linux on A53 and then self loads DM firmware on the DM R5.

-The SBL uses 6 appimages
+The SBL uses 7 appimages
 - A Linux appimage containing the **Linux binaries (ATF, OPTEE, A53 SPL)**.
 - tiboot3.bin with **SBL stage1, TIFS, BoardConfig**
 - Appimage for **SBL stage2**
 - Appimage for **MCU R5**
 - Appimage for **HSM M4**
+- Appimage for **C75**
 - DM firmware appimage for **DM R5**
 \endcond

+Refer \ref SBL_BOOTING_LINUX_OSPI for more details on the OSPI boot loader.

 # Supported Combinations